Corionis/CorionisServiceManager/docs/help.md

  * Available icons.

 ### Downloading The EXE Only
- * Install is not really needed.
+ * Installer and installation are not really needed.
  * Do not mix installer and EXE versions in the same directory.
- * What to do if you overwrite an older installation with a downloaded EXE.
+   - What to do if you overwrite an older installation with a downloaded EXE.

 <br/>
 <br/>